 The UAE government prescribes no specific financial year.
 The financial year should be 12 months and acceptable for up to 18 months for the first financial year (newly formed companies).
 Most entities follow January to December (The calendar year) except for subsidiary companies that match the Parent Company’s financial year outside UAE.

 Is there a requirement to submit the audited financial statements to the regulators in UAE?

 - Listed companies must submit the audited yearly financial statements to the respective stock exchanges in UAE before March 31st

-- Central Bank regulated entities like banks, financial institutions, and exchange houses should submit audited yearly financial statements before March 31st.
+- Central Bank-regulated entities like banks, financial institutions, and exchange houses should submit audited yearly financial statements before March 31st.

-- Insurance companies, brokers under the Central bank’s purview, must submit their audited financial statements within four months.
+- Insurance companies, and brokers under the Central bank’s purview, must submit their audited financial statements within four months.

-Are there any capital adequacy rules to be followed by the shareholders of a registered Establishment in Hamriyah Free Zone?
+Are there any capital adequacy rules to be followed by the shareholders of a registered Establishment in the Hamriyah Free Zone?

-Yes, According to Article 17 of implementing rules and regulations concerning the establishment of free zone, establishments at Hamriyah Free Zone are required to appoint auditors from the approved list by the HFZ Authority and shall deliver a copy of the auditor’s report to the FZE Unit of HFZ Authority, together with the annual financial statements
+Yes, According to Article 17 of implementing rules and regulations concerning the establishment of the free zone, establishments at Hamriyah Free Zone are required to appoint auditors from the approved list by the HFZ Authority and shall deliver a copy of the auditor’s report to the FZE Unit of HFZ Authority, together with the annual financial statements.

 Latest insights, case studies and news from across the network